 Dandelion tea has the ability to increase appetite and stimulate digestion.
 It does this in a roundabout way by taking care of the liver.
 Dandelion tea has traditionally been used as a liver tonic to ensure the organ is healthy and works efficiently.
 More directly, dandelion tea stimulates the flow of bile, which is an essential part of digestion as it helps with the absorption of fats.

 Dandelion root tea aids digestion in many ways.
 It contains a substance called inulin which increases digestion and helps prevent constipation.
 As a diuretic, it can prevent water weight.
 Furthermore, it can stimulate the production of stomach acid and bile, which break down the food in our gut, as well as keep the liver clean and healthy.

-Chamomile is extremely effective at helping us to get a better night’s sleep, but it is also remarkable at soothing upset stomachs.
-In fact, it can easily tackle the biggest problems such as irritable bowel syndrome (IBS), gastritis and colic, as well as nausea, vomiting, diarrhoea and acid reflux.
+Chamomile is extremely effective at helping us to get a better night’s sleep, but it is also remarkable at soothing upset stomachs, even for babies, read:

 GERD – otherwise known as gastroesophageal disease – is a stronger version of acid reflux.
 In one study of over 12,000 people, the common denominator for their GERD was stress.